- Puberty is when your body changes and you begin to become an adult.

 - Most girls get their period about 2-2 ½ years after they begin to develop breasts.

 - Talk to your primary care provider if your body hasn’t begun to go through changes by the time you are 13 years old.

-Puberty is the name for the time when your body goes through changes and you begin to go from being a child to an adult.
+Puberty is the name for the time when your body goes through changes and you begin to grow from a child to an adult.
 Your hormone levels will change; you will develop breasts, grow taller, and start your menstrual periods.
 Puberty in girls usually starts between 8 and 13 years of age, however, it can also be normal for girls to start puberty before 8 or after 13.
-If you are late or early, check with your primary care provider.
+If you are late or early, check with your health care provider (HCP).
 During puberty, the same changes happen to all girls, but the time they happen is different for every girl.
 These changes are all part of becoming a woman.
 They are something to celebrate!

 When the time is right, the pituitary gland in your brain sends a signal (FSH, LH) to your ovaries for puberty to begin.